maelstrom-software/maelstrom/doc/book/src/broker/config.md

 See [here](../log-levels.md).

-The broker always prints log message to stderr.
+The broker always prints log messages to stderr.

 ## `cache-root`